coreos/coreos-assembler/docs/kola/external-tests.md

 at least the specified amount of memory is used.
 On QEMU, this is equivalent to the `--memory` argument to `qemuexec`.
 This is currently only enforced on `qemu-unpriv`.

+The `timeoutMin` key takes a positive integer and specifies a timeout for the test in minutes.
+After the specified amount of time, the test will be interrupted.

 The `exclusive` key takes a boolean value.
 If `true`, the test will be run by itself in its own VM such that other tests do not conflict with it.
 If this key